Stroke & Vascular Disorders

 (4) In hospitalized patients with COVID-19 and an acute stroke or transient ischemic attack of no established etiology, we suggest treatment with antiplatelet therapy as per current recommendations for non-COVID-19 patients (Conditional Recommendation, Ungraded Consensus-Based Statement). |

-The reader is also encouraged to refer to the American Heart Association/American Stroke Association (AHA/ASA) guidelines and the report from the Society for Neurointerventional Surgery “Current endovascular strategies for cerebral venous thrombosis” for further discussion of management options in patients with clinical deterioration despite anticoagulation (148; 100).
+The reader is also encouraged to refer to the American Heart Association/American Stroke Association (AHA/ASA) guidelines and the report from the Society for Neurointerventional Surgery “Current endovascular strategies for cerebral venous thrombosis” for further discussion of management options in patients with clinical deterioration despite anticoagulation (109; 163).

 Pediatric arterial ischemic stroke and cerebral venous thrombosis.
-For the most current evidence-based guidelines for the diagnosis and management of pediatric ischemic stroke and cerebral venous thrombosis, including cerebrovascular disease due to hypercoagulable states, the reader is advised to refer to the “Management of Stroke in Neonates and Children: A Scientific Statement From the American Heart Association/American Stroke Association” issued in 2019 by the American Heart Association/American Stroke Association (52).
+For current evidence-based guidelines for the diagnosis and management of pediatric ischemic stroke and cerebral venous thrombosis, including cerebrovascular disease due to hypercoagulable states, the reader is advised to refer to the “Management of Stroke in Neonates and Children: A Scientific Statement From the American Heart Association/American Stroke Association” issued in 2019 by the American Heart Association/American Stroke Association (56).

 Ischemic stroke.
-American Heart Association/American Stroke Association 2014 “Guidelines for the Prevention of Stroke in Patients With Stroke and Transient Ischemic Attack” specifically addressed pregnancy-related stroke (89):
+American Heart Association/American Stroke Association 2014 “Guidelines for the Prevention of Stroke in Patients With Stroke and Transient Ischemic Attack” specifically addressed pregnancy-related stroke (97).

-(1) In the presence of a high risk condition that would require anticoagulation outside of pregnancy, the following options are reasonable: | |
+(1) In the presence of a high-risk condition that would require anticoagulation outside of pregnancy, the following options are reasonable: | |

 (a) Low molecular weight heparin (LMWH) twice daily throughout pregnancy, with dose adjusted to achieve the low molecular weight heparin manufacturer’s recommended peak anti-Xa activity 4 hours after injection or, | |